avantrec/soco-cli/README.md

 UDP port 1900 is used when discovering speakers by name using standard multicast discovery.

-If using the HTTP REST API Server functionality, its listen port must be open to incoming TCP requests.
+If using the HTTP API Server functionality, its listen port must be open to incoming TCP requests.
 The default port is 8000.

 ### Operating on All Speakers: Using `_all_`